VeeAndrade/Saucy-Spoon/README.md

 ## Abstract

 In this project, we created a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.

 The project is broken up into small classes to demonstrate objects that have a single responsibility.

 Test driven development has been used to drive code.

 Timeline was 1.5 weeks from forking repo to submitting project.

+## Goals and Objectives
+ - Implement a robust testing suite using TDD
+ - Create a user interface that is easy to use and displays information in a clear way
+ - Use object and array prototype methods to perform data manipulation

 ## Setup